Bree Van de Kamp: Character profile

-Bree is very much written as an exaggerated version of the characteristics often attributed to White Anglo-Saxon Protestant Americans; she has been called a "hyper-uptight WASP".
-Bree is recognized for her perfectionist attitude and work ethic, which at times border on neurosis and obsessive–compulsive disorder.
-While the writers have shied away from an official diagnosis, the character is recognized as having obsessive–compulsive personality disorder.
-The character herself refers to her "quirks" in terms of anal retentiveness but Rex once mentioned it by the name.
-Bree's perfectionism may stem from when her mother was killed in a hit and run; a 10-year-old Bree cleaned her blood off the road outside the house.
+Bree was very much written as an exaggerated version of the characteristics often attributed to White Anglo-Saxon Protestants; she has been called a "hyper-uptight WASP".
+Bree is recognized for her perfectionistic attitude and work ethic, which at times bordered on neurosis.
+Her perfectionism may stem from when her mother was killed in a hit-and-run; a 10-year-old Bree cleaned her blood off the road outside the house.
 She said that once everything was spotless, she felt much better.

-Bree is known for her homemaking talents on the level of Martha Stewart, particularly her gourmet meals, breakfast treats and pineapple bran muffins.
-She is also well versed in firearms; she owns four guns and is a card-carrying member of the National Rifle Association.
-Bree supports the Republican Party, as stated in the season 3 opener, and is also known for being a member of the local Presbyterian church, as seen in the episode Sunday.
-Her neighbors Angie Bolen, Gabrielle Solis and Renee Perry have nicknamed her "Nancy Reagan" on occasions.
+Bree is known for her homemaking talents at the level of Martha Stewart, particularly her gourmet meals, breakfast treats, and pineapple bran muffins.
+She's also well versed in firearms; she owns 4 guns and is a card-carrying member of the National Rifle Association.
+Bree supports the Republican Party, as stated in the season 3 opener, and was also known for being a member of the local Presbyterian church, as seen in the episode, Sunday.
+Her neighbors, Angie Bolen, Gabrielle Solis, and Renee Perry, nicknamed her "Nancy Reagan" on occasions.

-Bree has lived at 4354 Wisteria Lane in Fairview since 1994 and is also said to have a timeshare residence in Aspen that she never uses.
+Bree lived at 4354 Wisteria Lane in Fairview since 1994 and was also said to have a timeshare residence in Aspen that she never uses.
 Bree is based on creator Marc Cherry's own mother, and the Van de Kamp family is based on the family in which he grew up.
-Bree's family was based on Marc Cherry's teen years, while Lynette Scavo's family is based on Marc Cherry's childhood years.
+Bree's family was based on Marc Cherry's teen years, while Lynette Scavo's family was based on Marc Cherry's childhood years.
 Bree and her first husband, Rex, were both named after the overtly vain characters on two of Marc Cherry's previous failed sitcoms, The 5 Mrs. Buchanans (Bree) and The Crew (Rex).

-Both of Bree's marriages have broken down and ended in divorce (however, Rex died before their divorce was finalized) following the request for divorce, both of Bree's former husbands attempted reconciliation with her.
-Rex succeeded, whereas her second husband Orson Hodge did not.
-During the breakdown of her second marriage, Bree had an affair with Karl Mayer, her divorce lawyer and ex-husband of her friend, Susan Delfino.
+Both of Bree's marriages broke down and ended in divorce (however, Rex died before their divorce was finalized); following their requests for divorce, both of Bree's former husbands attempted reconciliation with her.
+Rex succeeded, whereas her second husband, Orson Hodge, did not.
+During the breakdown of her second marriage, Bree had an affair with Karl Mayer, her divorce lawyer and the ex-husband of her friend, Susan Mayer.
 However, Bree did remarry in the series finale to her lawyer, Trip Weston, making him her third husband.

-Bree is the only one of the main four housewives not to appear in every episode.
-Appearing only as a stand-in in "My Husband, The Pig", Bree is totally absent in its six following episodes ("Dress Big", "Liaisons", "God, That's Good", "Gossip", "Into the Woods" and "What Would We Do Without You?") due to Cross' pregnancy.
+Bree is the only one of the main four housewives to not appear in every episode.
+Appearing only as a stand-in in "My Husband, The Pig", Bree is totally absent in its six following episodes ("Dress Big", "Liaisons", "God, That's Good", "Gossip", "Into the Woods", and "What Would We Do Without You?") due to Cross' pregnancy.